Hybrid coupling with operator inference and the overlapping Schwarz alternating method: Model reduction via non-intrusive operator inference (OpInf)

 where $\sigma_i$ denotes the $i^{\mathrm{th}}$ diagonal entry in $~{\Sigma}$.
 The basis $~{\Phi}_r$ is employed in all present cases and will be referred to as the POD basis of rank $r$.

 \begin{remark} The discussion above suggests that only the primary solution field, in this case, the displacement field $~u$, is used to build the POD basis $~\Phi_r$.
-While this is the approach taken herein, we note that it is possible to augment the snapshot set $~U$ in \eqref{eq:snapshots} with other data, e.g., snapshots of the velocity and/or acceleration fields, as discussed in~\cite{Barnett:2022}. \end{remark}
+While this is the present approach, we note that it is possible to augment the snapshot set $~U$ in \eqref{eq:snapshots} with other data, e.g., snapshots of the velocity and/or acceleration fields, as discussed in~\cite{Barnett:2022}. \end{remark}

-\begin{remark} While we limit the discussion herein to affine POD bases, we point out that the ROM latent space can also be approximated by nonlinear bases, e.g., quadratic bases \cite{Barnett:2022, Geelen:2023}, convolutional autoencoders \cite{Lee:2020}, or other Artificial Neural Networks (ANNs) \cite{Barnett:2023}.
+\begin{remark} While we limit this discussion to affine POD bases, we point out that the ROM latent space can also be comprised of nonlinear representations, e.g., quadratic bases \cite{Barnett:2022, Geelen:2023}, convolutional autoencoders \cite{Lee:2020}, or other neural networks \cite{Barnett:2023}.
 In particular, our SAM-based coupling framework can be used to couple OpInf ROMs with latent spaces spanned by either linear or nonlinear bases. \end{remark}